Options Trading Terms: Your Comprehensive Reference Glossary

-Introduction to the Options Glossary
+Introduction to Options Trading Terms

 Key Terms for Beginners

-At-the-Money: Breakeven; when the underlying asset’s price is equal or very close to the strike price
+• At-the-Money: Breakeven; when the underlying asset’s price is equal or very close to the strike price

 • Call: An option that gives the buyer the right to purchase an underlying asset at a predetermined strike price before expiration